Scottish national identity: Literary renaissance

 While the post 1914 period appears to have been devoted to the economic questions and problems of Scotland, it also saw the birth of a Scottish literary renaissance in the 1924–1934 decade.

 In the late eighteenth and nineteenth century, industrialisation had swept across Scotland with great speed.
 Such was the rate of industrialisation that the Scottish society had failed to adequately adapt to the massive changes which industrialisation had brought.
 The Scottish intelligentsia was overwhelmed by the growth of the Scottish industrial revolution, and the new entrepreneurial bourgeoisie linked to it.
 It was "deprived of its typical nationalist role. [...]
 There was no call for its usual services".
-These 'services' would normally lead the nation to the threshold of political independence.
-So the, indeed, very well-known intelligentsia of Scotland was operating on an entirely different stage, though it was not really Scottish at all.
-As a contrast, or perhaps a reaction to this, an entirely different literary "school" erupted in the late nineteenth century: the Kailyard.

-Along with Tartanry, Kailyard has come to represent a "cultural sub-nationalism".
-The Kailyard literature, and the garish symbols of Tartanry, fortified each other and became a sort of substitute for nationalism.
-The parochialism of the Kailyard, and the myths of an irreversible past of the Tartanry, came to represent a politically impotent nationalism.

 One of the first to recognise this "lack of teeth" was the poet Hugh MacDiarmid.
 MacDiarmid, both a nationalist and a socialist, saw the parochialism of the Scottish literature as a sign of English hegemony, hence it had to be destroyed.
 He tried to do this through his poetry, and used his own reworking of old Scots or "Lallans" (Lowland Scots) in the tradition of Robert Burns instead of Scots Gaelic or standard English.
 MacDiarmid's "crusade" brought along other writers and poets, like Lewis Grassic Gibbon and Edwin Muir; but this literary renaissance lasted only for about ten years.